jeffrey1183/Choose-Your-Paths-of-Software-Engineers/front-end-development/what-is-javascript/2history-of-javascript.md

 Javascript is going to be one of most popular language in the world and is considered one of the three fundamental pillars of front-end web development.
 > Javascript 被視為網站前端開發的三大支柱之一。

+# HTML,CSS and Javascript
-TIP: HTML and CSS are markup languages.
+HTML and CSS are markup languages.
 Markup languages are used to describe and define elements within a document.

 JavaScript is a programming language.
 Programming languages are used to communicate instructions to a machine.
 Programming languages can be used to control the behavior of a machine and to express algorithms.